aithoughts/aipm-chat/contributing/Basic/Feature-Development.md

 - When the user's `group` field is `pinned`, set their `pinned` field to `true`, and set the group to `default`.

-However, data migration in LobeChat typically involves two parts: **configuration file migration** and **database migration**.
+However, data migration in LoiChat typically involves two parts: **configuration file migration** and **database migration**.
 Therefore, the above logic will need to be implemented separately in these two areas.

 #### Configuration File Migration